mar5ean/mar5ean-mar5ean-Educational_events_and_services_management_system/README.md

 2. Event Filters: Add filters for event sorting (e.g., by date, participant type).
 3. Edit/Delete Events: Allow users to edit or delete their own events.
 ________________________________________
-This is not even the semi-final version of the project!
+This is not the final version of the project!